Marking Drones: and Hornets

-A marking kit comprising of disks, glue, cocktail sticks, holding jig and damp pad will be needed.
+A marking kit comprising of disks, resin glue, cocktail sticks, holding jig and damp pad will be needed.
 The jig is easily made using scraps of timber, polystyrene or other suitable material.
 The marking kit allows 500 drones to be marked providing a blank disk, 0 by default, is used Allowing for a 2% loss in disks during the marking process due to dropping or blowing away this leaves a total of 490 marked.
 As an alternative coloured marking pens could be used say one colour, white maybe as it is the brightest, for queens and the other colours for drones from four different colonies.

 Drone Movement Survey

 Drones are known to move around the environment in order to maintain a genetic diversity within honey bee populations.
 It is said that they will ‘Bed & Breakfast’ in colonies other than their birth colony so the object of this project is to observe where they move to both within an apiary and into the wider environment.

 This project should be carried out during the active season when there are a significant number of drones available.
 Drones in the selected hives can be marked over a four week period, say up to three sessions.

 To be effective a large number of drones need to be marked with the maximum number of beekeepers being made aware of their presence and on how to report sightings.